Yorkshire is home to some fascinating historic buildings – and a few of them are home to all kinds of ghoulish ghosts and sinister sights.

 The Treasurer’s House at York Minster is now a National Trust museum.
 The Grade-I listed building was originally built on the site of a Roman road.
 Fast forward a few thousand years to 1953 when Harry Martindale, an 18-year-old plumbing apprentice, was fixing a pipe in the cellar when he heard an ominous musical sound.
 It grew closer and closer until he looked down and saw around nine or ten pairs of Roman soldiers marching with trumpets past the bottom of his ladder.
 You can see if they still march down there for yourself, with daily tours running in the same basement to this very day.

 Treasurer’s House, Minster Yard, York, North Yorkshire, YO1 7JL.

-Bolton Abbey is one of the only surviving examples of an Augustinian monastery in the UK.
-It was ruined after the Dissolution of the Monasteries but the east end has been well preserved.
-The destruction hasn’t stopped it from being one of the most haunted buildings in Yorkshire – it’s said that the existing structures are haunted by the ghost of a monk who died just before the Dissolution and his soul has never been able to rest.
+Bolton Abbey is one of the only surviving examples of an Augustinian monastery in the country.
+It was ruined after the Dissolution of the Monasteries, but the east end has been well preserved.
+The destruction hasn’t stopped it from being one of the most haunted buildings in Yorkshire – it’s said that the existing structures are haunted by the ghost of a monk who died just before the dissolution, and his soul has never been able to rest.
 He’s been named the Black Canon thanks to his dark cassock, cloak and hat – you can even hear his footsteps wandering around the rectory.